no1Gangster/Expense-Tracker/README.md

   - Enter your expenses with the given form.<br>
   - The expense history section on hover support deletion as well as updation of expenses.<br>
   - Expenses are sorted in descending date format.<br>
-  - Also a interactive Pie Chart is provided to display expense distribution as per types(Debit/Credit/Pending)
+  - Also a interactive Pie Chart is provided to display expense distribution as per types(Debit/Credit/Pending)<br>
+  - Bottom of the page contains a form which allows user to add expenses.
 </p>